 From: Oconomowoc, WI, USA

-The Robbs were one of the many sixties bands that should have made it big but never did.
-They had great songs, solid production and plenty of television exposure but somehow stardom eluded them.
+The Robbs were one of the many 60s bands that should have made it big but never did.
+They had great songs, solid production and plenty of television exposure, but somehow stardom eluded them.

-Originally from Oconomowoc, WI, a town near Milwaukee, three brothers - Robert Donaldson aka Bruce Robb (keyboards, vocals), David Donaldson aka Dee Robb (guitar, vocals), George Donaldson aka Joe Robb (saxophone, vocals) and Dick Gonia (lead guitar) formed a band in early 1963 which they first named Dee Robb & The Robins and then Robby & The Robins.
+Originally from Oconomowoc, WI, a town up north of Milwaukee, three brothers; Robert Donaldson aka Bruce Robb (keyboards, vocals), David Donaldson aka Dee Robb (guitar, vocals) and George Donaldson aka Joe Robb (saxophone, vocals), along with Dick Gonia (lead guitar) formed a band in early 1963 which they first named Dee Robb & The Robins and then Robby & The Robins.
 They cut a few singles on local labels, but were soon forced to revamp the group when Gonia faced the military draft.
 He was replaced with the brothers' cousin Craig Krampf aka Craig Robb (drums, vocals), they changed their name to the Robbs and began developing a strong following in the Midwest.

 By 1967, the lack of chart success had the Robbs on the move to other labels such as Dunhill and then Atlantic where the cut the trippy 'Castles In The Air' in 1968.
 Several more singles failed before they cut another great pop album under their new name Cherokee.
 This album has a country feel to it and is comprised mainly of top-flight pop songs, featuring Chris Hillman of the Byrds as a guest musician.
 Despite the quality of material, it too failed to chart.